devston/dotnetmvc-webapi-diary-scheduler/README.md

 - Create a user & navigate to the scheduler area

 ## TODO:
-- Update webpack to the latest version
-- Update bootstrap to the latest version
-- Update fullcalendar to the latest version
 - Seperate presentation models & services into their own projects
 - Update projects to .net 5
-- Change datepicker to flatpickr
 - Remove jQuery
 - Add unit tests
 - Add google calendar integration